Voxer/zag/README.md

 # Setup

-  1. Setup a Postgres database.
+  1. Set up a Postgres database.
   2. Run the setup script in [`metrics-backend-pg`][backend].
     This will create the tables and indices.
   3. Setup some [`metrics-daemon`][daemon] processes.